carynJohansen/old2/science_outreach.md

 </figure>

 ## Art Science Hack v2.0
 Vegetative Mass Media hackathon project for human interaction with plant growth models and exploration of high-dimensional model space.
 The user can play with the inherent trade-offs that plants face while growing such as allocating resources to above or below ground components.
 We hope you enjoy this concept science art made in < 48 hours.
-Code [Here](github.com/rjcmarkelz/artsciencehack)
+Code [Here](github.com/rjcmarkelz/artsciencehack).

-{% include _vimeoPlayer.html id="150433551" %}

 ###Participants